- What is FactGrid?

 - What do I do if I want to give my very own data representations on my own platform?

-- The FactGrid is basically CC0-licensed – does that not mean that I give up all my rights as a researcher?
+- FactGrid basically licenses data to CC0 – does that not mean that I give up all rights to my research?

 - What happens if I want to continue working with my data on another platform?